-When I first read this article on Workopolis, I thought it was an April Fool’s joke, published early as an “in-before-others” prank.
+When I first read this article, I thought it was an April Fool’s joke, published early as an “in-before-others” prank.
 After reading this article again a few times and performing a Google search, I realized this was for real.

 A 20 year old woman by the name of Leah, looking for work as an account services intern, created a Lego figurine version of herself in the hope of standing heads and shoulders above the job search crowd.
 The figurine comes complete with package advertising, such as “2014 Intern Agency Set” and “Build The Perfect Accounts Service Intern!”.